aster2709/solidity-interview-questions/README.md

 - What does `_;` in modifiers mean?
 - What is assembly in solidity;
 - What is `keccak256`?
-- What is forking, how can you fork mainnet?
 - What contracts from Openzeppelin have you integrated excluding token standards?
 - What is a DEX?
 - What does `indexed` in events mean?